llm-agents-php/.github/profile/README.md

-# LLM Agents PHP - The most powerful LLM Agents framework for PHP
+# The most powerful LLM Agents framework for PHP

 👋 Welcome to LLM Agents PHP!